Kanxianxiang/learngit/readme.txt

-git learning
+Git is a version control system
-git is the best distribute version controller
+Git if free software for GPL